I Think My Friend Has Bulimia. Should I Say Something?

 When in doubt, remember that this is not about you solving her problems, or even diagnosing them.
 You don’t need to do any of that to be a good friend.
 Really, the only thing you’re capable of is extending that lifeline between her and the help she needs.
 You can’t control whether she takes it, ignores it, or throws it back in your face.
 The important part is that you, and everyone around her, just keep tossing the lifeline back out there.

-If you suspect you or someone you know is dealing with an eating disorder, please go to B-Eat for resources, online support, and guides to local professionals.
-You can also call their helpline free on 0808 801 0677 (adults) or 0808 801 0711 (youths).
+If you suspect you or someone you know is dealing with an eating disorder, please go to the National Eating Disorders Association for resources, online support, and guides to local professionals.
+You can also call the free, confidential NEDA Helpline at 1-800-931-2237.

+Most people know that eating disorders aren’t just about food or weight.
+But most people don’t really understand the possessive quality of this illness.
+By that, I mean it can possess you like a demon, blotting out reality, speaking through your mouth, and sharpening your skills of defense to an almost magical degree.
+I don’t mean to glamorize these disorders (as they so often are, unfortunately), but to remind you that you’re more likely in for a fight than a hug.

 Advertisement